carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ---
-title: "Neighbouring analysis of gene families in a pangenome"
+title: "Neighbouring Analysis of Gene Families in a Pangenome"
 teaching: 20
 exercises: 30
 questions: